 Why blue websites?

-In this article created by our team at Amelia (the best WordPress booking calendar plugin), we’re going to discuss blue and how it can be best utilized on your website.
+In this article created by our team at Amelia (the best WordPress booking calendar plugin), we’re going to discuss the color blue and how it can be best utilized on your website.
 We will offer suggestions about what are the best ways to use blue, and give you some visual inspiration using examples.

 A popular example of the use of blue is Facebook.
 A fun fact regarding the choice of blue was actually because Mark Zuckerberg is red-green color blind.
 Even though it was probably an obvious choice, it still demonstrates the power of color.
 Blue is one of the safest options that designers can go with.
 This because blue is the favorite color in the majority of the population.